Vamsi1823/MvcMovie/MvcMovie/README.txt

 Task6
 Controller methods and views
-In the Movie app, adjustments to the presentation are made in the Models/Movie.cs file, adding annotations such as [Display] and [DataType] to enhance field names like "Release Date" and specify data types.
+In the Movie app, some adjustments to the presentation are made in the Models/Movie.cs file, adding annotations such as [Display] and [DataType] to enhance field names like "Release Date" and specify data types.
 Additionally, a [Column(TypeName = "decimal(18, 2)")] annotation ensures proper mapping of Price to currency in the database through Entity Framework Core.
 The Movies controller utilizes Core MVC Anchor Tag Helpers to generate Edit, Details, and Delete links dynamically in the Views/Movies/Index.cshtml file.
 Tag Helpers, allowing server-side code in Razor files, facilitate URL generation.